Maximilian Dood: FGC activities

-As a prominent member of the fighting game community (FGC), Christensen is known for organizing grassroots fighting game online tournaments alongside campaigning for the revival of several fighting games.
-In August 2021, Christensen created a social media campaign advocating for a rerelease of the 2000 fighting game Marvel vs. Capcom 2, which had been delisted from multiple online stores due to licensing issues between Marvel and Capcom; initially slated to make a comeback in Evo 2020, the game ultimately did not make an appearance due to the cancellation of the event.
-Christensen's campaign led to #FREEMVC2 trending on Twitter and Mike Mika, the studio head for Digital Eclipse, expressing interest in re-releasing the game.
+As a prominent member of the fighting game community (FGC), Christiansen is known for organizing grassroots fighting game online tournaments alongside campaigning for the revival of several fighting games.
+In August 2021, Christiansen created a social media campaign advocating for a rerelease of the 2000 fighting game Marvel vs. Capcom 2, which had been delisted from multiple online stores due to licensing issues between Marvel and Capcom; initially slated to make a comeback in Evo 2020, the game ultimately did not make an appearance due to the cancellation of the event.
+Christiansen's campaign led to #FREEMVC2 trending on Twitter and Mike Mika, the studio head for Digital Eclipse, expressing interest in re-releasing the game.
+Marvel vs. Capcom 2 was eventually re-released as part of Marvel vs. Capcom Fighting Collection: Arcade Classics in 2024, with Christiansen present in at least one promotional video for the collection.
 In June 2019, two years prior to his Marvel Vs. Capcom 2 campaign, he had created a Killer Instinct campaign to revive the series which also trended on Twitter.

-In January 2021, Christensen hosted a Killer Instinct tournament which he streamed on Twitch under a partnership with Twitch Rivals.
+In January 2021, Christiansen hosted a Killer Instinct tournament which he streamed on Twitch under a partnership with Twitch Rivals.
 In addition to being a fan of the series, he had previously worked with developer Iron Galaxy to create promotional material and character trailers for the reboot.
 The stream reached over 41,000 concurrent viewers.
-On May 24, 2021, Christensen also hosted a Mortal Kombat X Lives tournament with Ryan "Mr. Aquaman" Kablik hosting the qualifiers on his YouTube channel two days prior.
+On May 24, 2021, Christiansen also hosted a Mortal Kombat X Lives tournament with Ryan "Mr. Aquaman" Kablik hosting the qualifiers on his YouTube channel two days prior.
 However, the tournament was stopped and subsequently postponed due to an incident involving multiple players having their personal information leaked during the livestream.
-Christensen and Twitch Rivals announced that they will hold the second part of the event in the future.
+Christiansen and Twitch Rivals announced that they will hold the second part of the event in the future.
+Christiansen also acted as the director of Marvel vs. Capcom: Infinite & Beyond, a mod for Marvel vs. Capcom Infinite that adds new features and implements a cel-shaded art style in response to longstanding criticism of the game's graphics.

 Other works

-Christensen appeared in two episodes of Did You Know Gaming? in 2014, discussing trivia on Street Fighter and Killer Instinct.
-In 2021, it was announced that he will appear as an assist character in the beat 'em up game Jitsu Squad.
+Christiansen appeared in two episodes of Did You Know Gaming? in 2014, discussing trivia on Street Fighter and Killer Instinct.
+Christiansen appears as an assist character in the 2022 beat 'em up game Jitsu Squad.
+In July 2023, a special cosmetics collaboration between Christiansen and Naraka: Bladepoint was released.